Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 -   Connect a USB cable between the PC and the MAX32690 EV Kit CN2 (USB/PWR - UART) connector.
 -   Open a terminal application on the PC and connect to the MAX32690 console UART at 115200, 8-N-1.
+-   If using the MAX32690FTHR, ensure the I2C_PU jumper is set to use 3.3V.

 ## Expected Output